-Beautifully presented, and causing me serious amounts of food envy, the aubergine puree, with perfectly cooked poached eggs, preserved lemon gremolata, sumac, creamy yoghurt and freshly grilled flat bread, looked as good as it sounds.
+Beautifully presented, and causing me serious amounts of food envy, the aubergine puree, looked amazing. it arrived with perfectly cooked poached eggs, preserved lemon gremolata, sumac, creamy yoghurt and freshly grilled flat bread.
 A fab mix of earthy, savoury flavours combined with the slightly sweet yoghurt and zingy citrus gremolata.
 The warm flat bread was great for mopping up the remains until every last mouthful was finished.

 The Jalapeno Cornbread with frijoles negros, fried eggs, avocado, chipotle and lime was quite honestly one of the best brunches in recent memory.
 The cornbread, a mix of sweet and savoury flavours, slightly crisp on the outside, yet soft and crumbly.